RobertAhlin/react-elarning-app/README.md

 Start the development server: `npm run dev`

 # Developement progress
-* After getting the YouTube API working.
+* First I tried using an API to YouTube an actually got that working.
 I soon discovered that my "unlisted" videos was not able to to be fetched.
 So instead I implemented to show a random quote to will encurage for happiness.
 * Instead I made a database.json file with urls to all the videos.
-* I made three pages.
-One for each course.
+* I made four pages.
+One for each course and one with a contact form.
+(The contact from is not yet functional it's out of the scope for the Lab 3, It's implemented for the component function.)
 * To meet the API critera; I instead fetch a quote that add happiness and incourage to studying.
 * Made some simple CSS styling.
-At this stage I had been struggeling with al kinds of things that didn't work as expected.
+* At this stage I had been struggeling with all kinds of things that didn't work as expected.
 So I ended up creating a new repo and created the app with another command described in the section above.
+* After getting everything to work in the new repo I created tests.

 # Components
 There are in total 13 components: